syzhang/academic-kickstart/content/authors/admin/_index.md

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

-I am a post-doctoral Research Associate at the [Computational and Biological Learning Lab (CBL)](http://learning.eng.cam.ac.uk/Public/), Department of Engineering at University of Cambridge.
+I am a post-doctoral researcher at the [Nuffield Department of Neurosciences (NDCN)](https://www.ndcn.ox.ac.uk/), at University of Oxford.
 My current research focuses on understanding how humans learn and adapt to pain and relief by modelling brain imaging (fMRI/EEG) and physiological data with learning algorithms, supervised by [Dr Ben Seymour](http://www.seymourlab.com/).
 I am also interested in developing brain-computer interface and decoded neurofeedback systems for chronic pain treatment.